Mesoscopic fluctuations in entanglement dynamics

 where $\mathfrak{b}_\pm\propto{\rm Var}(S)$ and $\mathfrak{c}>0$ depends on the ratio $L_A/L$.
-Third, Eqs.~(\ref{eq:1}) and (\ref{eq:2m}) hold for other probes, e.g., the R$\acute{\rm e}$nyi entropy.
+Third, Eqs.~(\ref{meq:1}) and (\ref{meq:2}) hold for other probes, e.g., the R$\acute{\rm e}$nyi entropy.
 These universal fluctuation behaviors are irrespective of the location of $\langle S\rangle$ in Page's curve \cite{Page93}.
-By Eq.~(\ref{eq:1}) at fixed $L_A$ the variance vanishes in the limit $L\rightarrow\infty$ (cf.~Fig.~\ref{fig2}a), implying the full suppression of temporal fluctuations beyond some critical time, in agreement with a benchmark result of entanglement evolution \cite{Cardy05}.
-In contrast, at fixed $L$, as $L_A$ increases the variance grows as $\sim L_A^3$ eventually (cf.~Fig.~\ref{fig2}b), which is much faster than $\sim L_A$ displayed by typical extensive quantities.
-We shall see below this enhanced growth results from quantum interference.
+By Eq.~(\ref{meq:1}) at fixed $L_A$ the variance vanishes in the limit $L\rightarrow\infty$ (cf.~Fig.~\ref{fig2}a), implying the full suppression of temporal fluctuations beyond some critical time, in agreement with a benchmark result of entanglement evolution \cite{Cardy05} { and for the first time generalizing that result to interacting spin models analytically.
+How the entanglement entropy saturates in interacting systems is crucial to understanding experiments on entanglement dynamics \cite{Kaufman16,Greiner19}.} In contrast, at fixed $L$, as $L_A$ increases the variance { displays a power-law growth (cf.~Figs.~\ref{fig2}b and \ref{fig5}c), which is faster} than $\sim L_A$ displayed by typical extensive quantities.
+We shall see below this enhanced growth results from quantum interference.\\